Chet Holmgren NBA Preview vs. the Nets

-Chet Holmgren and the rest of the Oklahoma City Thunder will be facing off versus the Brooklyn Nets on Sunday at 7:00 PM ET.
+The Oklahoma City Thunder, Chet Holmgren included, square off versus the Brooklyn Nets on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.